AdelDaniel/learn-design-patterns-in-dart/behavioral_design_patterns/chain_of_responsibility/README.md

 ### Logger Example
 Source: https://github.com/scottt2/design-patterns-in-dart/tree/master/chain_of_responsibility

-> - A logger is created using a chain of loggers,
+ - A logger is created using a chain of loggers,
-> - each one configured with different log levels.
+ - each one configured with different log levels.

-- In this pattern,
-- normally each receiver contains reference to another receiver.
+> - normally each receiver contains reference to another receiver.
-- If one object cannot handle the request
+> - If one object cannot handle the request
-- then it passes the same to the next receiver and so on.
+> - then it passes the same to the next receiver and so on.

 - Implementation
   1. We have created an abstract class AbstractLogger with a level of logging.